This page was last updated on 2/1/2021. Please check back frequently for updates.

 The ASCO Research Community Forum has compiled resources to help support oncology researchers in dealing with the COVID-19 pandemic.
 This is a rapidly evolving situation and these resources will be updated on a regular basis.
 If you have a resource you would like to share, please e-mail ASCO Research Community Forum staff.

 In April and May 2020, ASCO hosted two webinar series to share important information and answer participant questions about the management of cancer and blood disorders during the COVID-19 pandemic.
 Recordings will remain available for those who would like to review sessions.

 - Recordings from the ASCO-ONS Webinar Series: Caring for People with Cancer during COVID-19 Pandemic

 - Recordings from the ASCO Global Webinar Series: Experiences and Lessons During the COVID-19 Pandemic

 ASCO/ACCC Webinar.
 ASCO also co-hosted a webinar with the Association of Community Cancer Centers on the ASCO Survey on COVID-19 in Oncology Registry (ASCO Registry).
 Recording

 ASCO Guidance on Allocation of Scarce Resources During COVID-19 Pandemic

-ASCO released new recommendations for the oncology community to consider as institutions across the country prepare to make difficult decisions about allocation of resources.
+ASCO released new recommendations for the oncology community to consider as institutions across the country potentially face making difficult decisions about the allocation of resources.
 The recommendations are not meant to be a guide for making individual allocation decisions.